 - Borrowings: See Note 11 for a further breakdown of the total borrowings.
-We use the discounted cash flow model to estimate their respective fair values. - Revolving line of credit with the Chymiak Trust: As the variable interest rate was negotiated at arm's length (prime + 2%) and the line of credit is secured by a first line on Wegener's assets, we believe the financing cost reflects market rate and therefore the estimated fair value of this line of credit fairly approximates its carrying value. - WEDC repayable contribution: As this is an interest-free repayable loan, we applied a 7.5% discount rate to estimate the fair value of the WEDC repayable contribution. - Lease Liabilities: See Note 2 for the treatment of lease liabilities.
+We use the discounted cash flow model to estimate their respective fair values. - Revolving line of credit with the Chymiak Trust: As the variable interest rate was negotiated at arm's length (prime + 2%) and the line of credit is secured by a first line on Wegener's assets, we believe the financing cost reflects market rate and therefore the estimated fair value of this line of credit fairly approximates its carrying value. - Lease Liabilities: See Note 2 for the treatment of lease liabilities.
 We believe the estimated fair value of the lease liabilities approximates carrying value. - Promissory Notes from Related Parties: See Note 16 for a further breakdown of amounts owing to related parties.
 We believe the estimated fair value of the promissory notes approximates carrying value.